Cog (ship): Archaeology

-The first archaeological find that was identified as a cog, was a ship wreck discovered in 1944 by P.J.R.
-Modderman in the Noordoostpolder near Emmeloord (plot NM 107).
+The first archaeological find that was identified as a cog, was a ship wreck discovered in 1944 by P. J. R. Modderman in the Noordoostpolder near Emmeloord (plot NM 107).
 The wreck was reburied in situ and a 2008 re-excavation confirmed the interpretation as a cog.
-It was around 16 m long and its wood dated from the 1339.
+It was around 16 m long and its wood dated from 1339.
 The discovery by Modderman was however not well known in the literature.

 The most famous cog in existence today is the Bremen cog.
-It dates from the 1380s and was found in 1962; until then, cogs had mostly been known from medieval documents and seals.
+The artifact originates from the 1380s and was discovered in 1962.
+Prior to this discovery, the existence of cogs was primarily documented in medieval texts and seals.
 In 1990 the well-preserved remains of a Hanseatic cog were discovered in the estuary sediment of the Pärnu River in Estonia which has been dated to 1300.
 In 2012, a cog dating from the early 15th century was discovered preserved from the keel up to the decks in the silt of the River IJssel in the city of Kampen, Netherlands.
 During its excavation and recovery an intact brick dome oven and glazed tiles were found in the galley as well as a number of other artifacts.

-In April 2022, a 13th Century cog was found in Tallinn, Estonia during highway construction.
-It is believed to be better preserved than the Bremen cog and a dendrochronology test on the wood has dated the wreck to 1298 – 82 years older than the Bremen Cog.
+In April 2022, a 13th-century cog was found in Tallinn, Estonia during highway construction.
+It is believed to be better preserved than the Bremen cog and a dendrochronology test on the wood has dated the wreck to 1298.
 The ship is 24 meters long and nine meters wide.
 The boards are intact up to three meters from the bottom of the ship.